Dodd-Frank Financial Reform Bill - Frequently Asked Questions

 Section 413 of the Act requires the SEC to revise the accredited investor standard for a natural person by requiring individual net worth of such person, or joint net worth with the spouse of that person, at the time of investment to be $1,000,000, excluding the value of the primary residence of such natural person.
 This change increases the net worth requirement and the SEC will review the revised net worth amount at least every four years.

 Yes.
-The current regulations for the net worth test for a natural person is set at $1,500,000.
-This dollar amount test (net worth) is used in determining clients that should be “qualified” for purposes of assessment of performance-based fees by an investment adviser.
+The current regulations for the net worth test for a natural person is set at $2,000,000 or assets under management test is set at $1,000,000.
+These dollar amount tests (net worth and assets under management) are used in determining clients that should be “qualified” for purposes of assessment of performance-based fees by an investment adviser.
 Section 418 of the Act provides that the SEC shall adjust this dollar amount for inflation, within one year of enactment and at least every five years thereafter.